Kong/docs.konghq.com/app/konnect/dev-portal/publish-service.md

 The Dev Portal is an API catalog that lets you document and publish your {{site.konnect_short_name}} API products and share them with your developers.
-Developers can use the Dev Portal to locate, access, consume, and register applications against the products.
+Developers can use the Dev Portal to locate, access, consume, and register applications to the products.

 This guide walks you through associating API specs and product documentation with your API products, and viewing any published content, and Dev Portal specific customization options.